trilitech/tezos-developer-docs/docs/using/staking.md

 ## How to stake

 The easiest way to stake is to use the staking web application at https://stake.tezos.com, which walks you through the process.
+If you don't want to use this application, some wallets have built-in staking functionality that you can use instead.
+Similarly, some cryptocurrency exchanges allow you to stake directly from their interfaces.
+However, you should evaluate these staking functions carefully because they may have different conditions and rewards than staking directly through the Tezos system and https://stake.tezos.com.

 :::warning